thebopshoobop/iter-range/README.md

 ### Exceptions

-* Since these methods don't construct an array to iterate over, there is no array to pass to the callbacks that would normally recieve them.
+* Since these methods don't construct an array to iterate over, there is no array to pass to the callbacks that would normally receive them.
 Instead they pass the `Range` object as the third parameter.
 I hope that's helpful.

 * Reverse does _not_ mutate the `Range` it is called on, it just returns a new instance.

 ## Development

 The `Range` object methods are thoroughly tested to match their `Array.prototype` counterparts (except as noted).
 Please let me know if I've missed or wrongly implemented anything.
-[Jasmine](https://jasmine.github.io/) is used for tests, [Istanbul](https://istanbul.js.org/) is used to ensure complete test coverage, [ESLint](https://eslint.org/) is used for linting, and [jsdoc-to-markown](https://github.com/jsdoc2md/jsdoc-to-markdown) is used to generate the documentation.
+[Jasmine](https://jasmine.github.io/) is used for tests, [Istanbul](https://istanbul.js.org/) is used to ensure complete test coverage, [ESLint](https://eslint.org/) is used for linting, and [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) is used to generate the documentation.
 You can prepare the dev environment by cloning the repository and installing the dependencies (`$ npm i`).

-* Tests: `$ npm test`
+* Tests: `npm test`
-* Coverage: `$ npm coverage`
+* Coverage: `npm coverage`
-* Linting: `$ npm run lint`
+* Linting: `npm run lint`
-* Documentation: `$ npm run doc`
+* Documentation: `npm run doc`

 # API